RayTakemura/linux-dev-config/README.md

 # linux-dev-config
-My linux config for development
+My linux config for development.
+Feel free to try it out if you use linux!